-A 24-hour shift schedule is a schedule that employers create for jobs that require continuous operations.
-Considering that a diminishing marginal utility exists for every additional hour a worker works, employers’ responsibility is to create an optimal schedule that employees would be willing to work.
+A 24 hour shift schedule is a schedule that employers create for jobs that require continuous operations.
+Since workers experience decreasing satisfaction with each additional hour worked, employers should create a schedule that employees are happy to follow.
 This means dividing the day into rotating shifts or having a particular employee work the entire day.
 Again, the options are limitless, yet employers must find the schedule that best fits employees’ needs.

 - Maximize Employee Health